-- 1. General guidance defining delegation of authority;

-- 2. Temporary delegation of authority; and
+- 1. General guidance defining delegation of authority; and - 2.
+Temporary delegation of authority;

-- 3. The Delegation of Authority Matrix.

 The delegation of authority is used to determine the level of approvals required for significant business transactions.
-The primary purpose of ACA's delegation of authority is to ensure that all significant transactions are properly authorized and recorded, and to ensure ACA's assets are safeguarded.
+The primary purpose of the ACA's delegation of authority is to ensure that all significant transactions are properly authorized and recorded, and to ensure the ACA's assets are safeguarded.